-While keeping with the duel-like character of the struggle, the pragmatic-normative interpretation runs into difficulties when it comes to the role of the struggle within Hegel’s overall argument.
-For the historical-political interpretation the struggle is the cornerstone of social and political arrangements and the fundamental mode of action within these realms, while from the pragmatic-normative perspective Hegel’s insistence on a life and death struggle becomes a hermeneutical challenge and is somewhat perceived as a peculiarity of 19th century German idealist extravagance.
-The reason for that is that contrary to Kojève, the stakes that are at play in the pragmatic-normative position are hardly of the kind that justify a life and death struggle.
+While keeping with the duel-like character of the struggle, the pragmatic–normative interpretation runs into difficulties when it comes to the role of the struggle within Hegel’s overall argument.
+For the historical–political interpretation the struggle is the cornerstone of social and political arrangements and the fundamental mode of action within these realms, while from the pragmatic–normative perspective Hegel’s insistence on a life-and-death struggle becomes a hermeneutical challenge and is somewhat perceived as a peculiarity of nineteenth-century German idealist extravagance.
+The reason for that is that contrary to Kojève, the stakes that are at play in the pragmatic–normative position are hardly of the kind that justify a life-and-death struggle.
 Thus, for Brandom who understands the distinctive trait of self-consciousness as consisting in self-constitution through self-identification, the struggle is a “metonymic image” that is meant to convey the idea that the kind of identification that is at stake is such that one is willing to risk his life for it.
-One commits oneself to something which is beyond biological life showing that life is not “an essential element of the self one is thereby constituting”.
+One commits oneself to something which is beyond biological life showing that life is not “an essential element of the self one is thereby constituting.”
 Brandom refers to the samurai code of Bushido as an extreme example of such a commitment.
 Thus, he seems to identify one’s willingness to sacrifice his life with one’s demonstrating that an essential element of his self is independent from life.
 Yet, the Hegelian holding life of no account is supposed to negate life tout court, not to ensure the survival of others, a specific institution or certain values, important as they might be.
 From a Hegelian perspective, then, the samurai is not as extreme an example as it might have seemed.
 Furthermore, thinking of the struggle as metonymic means that Hegel’s point should be interpreted broadly: the idea is that being committed amounts to one’s readiness to sacrifice one commitment for the sake of demonstrating one’s self-identification with another commitment.
 Such acts of self-identification do not necessarily involve “such large-scale, wholesale affairs” as a willingness to sacrifice one’s life; sacrificing one’s job for a moral or a political principle is just as self-constituting as risking one’s life.
 Thus, the struggle is rendered the extreme and exaggerated representative of a broader array of mostly mundane experiences rather than being regarded as constitutive for self-consciousness’ self-realization.